1KHA/dhwmk/memory-bank/activeContext.md

-# Active Context: Object Storage Integration & Vercel Deployment Fixes
+# Active Context: Object Storage Integration, Vercel Deployment Fixes & Excel Export

 ## 1. Current Work Focus
-The current focus is on three main areas:
+The current focus is on four main areas:
 1. **Registration Form Enhancement:** Updating the team registration form to use new CSV-based questions from `signup.csv`
 2. **Vercel Deployment Fixes:** Resolving build errors that prevent successful deployment to Vercel
 3. **Object Storage Integration:** Implementing Vercel Blob storage for file uploads in registration and milestone submissions
+4. **Excel Export Functionality:** Implementing Excel export for teams data in the admin dashboard

 ## 2. Recent Changes